sigp/lighthouse/book/src/validator-management.md

 ### Automatic validator discovery

-> Note: The description below only applies when the keystore files are created using the [`lighthouse account validator create`](./key-management.md) command, which has been deprecated.

 When the `--disable-auto-discover` flag is **not** provided, the validator client will search the `validator-dir` for validators and add any *new* validators to the